View All Locations

 View All Event Categories

-Home > Health & Wellness > Protect Yourself from Illness > COVID-19 (Coronavirus)
+Home > Health & Wellness > Protect Yourself from Illness > COVID-19

+See where to park and enter for the service you need.
 Current entrances available (click to enlarge the map):

 Keeping our healthcare workforce healthy and safe is a top priority to ensure we are prepared and able to serve the health needs of our community as this situation evolves.
-As a result, Mercy has several mechanisms currently in place to ensure the safety of all of our patients, staff and volunteers, as well as minimize any potential exposure.
+As a result, Mercy has several mechanisms currently in place to ensure the safety of all our patients, staff and volunteers, as well as minimize any potential exposure.
 In addition to the universal precautions listed above, this also includes:

 The CDC is a great resource for the latest information about COVID-19.
 Linn County Public Health also provides information on COVID-19.

 Video from the Centers for Medicare & Medicaid Services: Medicare Coverage and Payment of Virtual Services.
 This video will provide you with answers to common questions about the expanded Medicare telehealth services benefit under the 1135 waiver authority and Coronavirus Preparedness and Response Supplemental Appropriations Act.